 Built-in dishwashers come in both compact and standard sizes.
 A compact dishwasher is 18 inches and is suitable for smaller kitchens.
 It has a capacity of six to eight place settings, which makes it an ideal choice for families of two or three people.

 A standard size dishwasher is 24 inches, and can hold up to 14 place settings.
 This dishwasher size is an excellent choice for those who have a standard size dishwasher opening and/or a family of three or more.

 Built-in dishwashers can also be semi-integrated or fully-integrated.
 These dishwasher models sit flush with cabinets, which gives a more modern look.

-Custom panel dishwashers accommodate a panel that matches your cabinets.
-You’ll need your cabinet maker to design the panel.
-You can then install it on the front of the dishwasher.
-They are specially designed to handle the extra weight of the panel.
-This is the most seamless look, but it’s also the most expensive.
+Custom panel dishwashers can be covered with a panel that matches the cabinets.
+To accomplish this look, the cabinet maker will have to make the dishwasher panel.
+Then, the custom dishwasher panel can be installed on the front of the dishwasher.
+Dishwashers with this capability are specially designed to handle the extra weight of the panel.
+This is the most seamless look for a dishwasher, but it’s also the most expensive option.

-Countertop dishwashers are the most budget-friendly.
-They are also the smallest.
-While they don’t take up as much overall space as other models, they do require space on your countertop, at least when they are in use.
+Countertop dishwashers are the most budget-friendly dishwasher option.
+They are also the smallest dishwasher type.
+While these don’t take up as much overall space as other dishwasher models, they do require countertop space, at least when they are in use.

-Portable dishwashers are a great option if you are renting or plan to remodel.
-They are also ideal if you have a small kitchen or don’t have a dishwasher opening.
-Most portables have wheels so they can be wheeled out of the way when not in use, and the capacity is near that of compact or standard size dishwashers.
-Some portable dishwashers are also convertible, so they can be used as a built-in as well.
+Portable dishwashers are a great option for renters or those planning to remodel in the near future.
+They are also ideal for those with a small kitchen or who don’t have a dishwasher opening in their existing kitchen.
+Most portable dishwashers have wheels, so they can be wheeled out of the way when not in use.
+The portable dishwasher capacity is near that of compact or standard size dishwashers.
+Some portable dishwashers are also convertible, so they can be used as a built-in dishwashers as well.

 Table of Contents